Betz mystery sphere: Background

-On March 27, 1974, the Betz family investigated a small brush fire near their residence in Fort George Island, Florida.
+On March 27, 1974, the Betz family investigated a small brush fire near their residence on Fort George Island, Florida.
 The family of three, Antoine, Jerri, and son Terry, came across a small metal sphere the size of a bowling ball.
 Their first thought was the sphere had been a cannonball left from New World conquistadors.
 They decided to take the sphere back to their house.

 Several days later, Terry was playing the guitar in their home.
 The sphere seemed to react to the sound of the guitar.
 It made a throbbing noise.
 Later, the sphere was noticed to roll on its own and even stop on its own and change direction.
 Terry started doing experiments with the sphere.
 He noticed the sphere would reverberate when hit with a hammer.
 He also found the sphere would move after being shaken and placed on the ground.

 The Betzes reported that the sphere moved on its own several times, and that it would follow people around the house seemingly on its own.
 Eventually, they stored the sphere in a trunk, and only took it out to show friends and family.